JULY 7, 2021

 After your business expectations are negotiated, go on to the stage of reorganizing them into your future goals.
 Think deliberately about results you’d like to achieve in a year or three and implement the SMART approach towards your goals setting.
 Here, account for the factors that can interfere with your planning and draw a correlation with your budget neatly.
 For example, you can save some money on offline events and transfer these finances for some creative extra you’ve always lacked resources for.

 3. Rely on the Early and Strict Hiring

 As a negative consequence of the pandemic, many people still suffer from unemployment after the forced layoffs.
 Particularly, the report by the U.S. Bureau of Labor Statistics discloses 9.5 million cases of unemployment in June 2021.
 However, try to find the kernel of opportunity in every disaster!
 Look at this as your chance to hire the top talents and strengthen your team to let your business grow.
-While doing it, be faithful to your business strategy and hire only the best fitting candidates not to regret afterward.
+While doing it, be faithful to your business strategy and hire only the best-fitting candidates not to regret afterwards.
 Don’t lower the bar if you have no serious reason for it!